-Like humans, dogs have a natural defense against infection called the immune system.
-The immune system works to identify potentially harmful “intruders” in the body—bacteria, viruses, fungi, allergens, and parasites—and fights them off.
+Like humans, dogs have a natural defense against foreign invaders called the immune system.
+The immune system works to identify potentially harmful “intruders” in the body and fights them off.

-If the immune system is not working effectively, though, then the body is unable to fight off illnesses and diseases.
+If the immune system is not working effectively, though, then the body is unable to fight off illnesses.
 This is called an immune deficiency.

 Considering our pets’ eager, inhibited exploration of the world around them and constant exposure to germs and substances, that immune system is absolutely crucial.
 So, what happens if Fido has an immune deficiency?